 Analytics and Data Science Major: Analytics Option (B.S.)

 The option in Analytics is intended for students interested in either heading into industry immediately upon graduation, or pursuing graduate work in a professionally oriented program such as the Master of Science in Analytics at UNH.
-The option in Analytics places its emphasis on applications of data science in industry.
+The option in Analytics places its emphasis on applications of data science in business and industry.

 This program has been designed to prepare students for professional careers working with data, with an emphasis on the extraction of meaning from data.
 The program is not targeted to any one industry; rather, it provides a flexible, practical skillset that can be applied widely.
 This skillset includes elements of computer science, applied mathematics and statistics, communication skills, and business savvy.
 Graduates of the bachelor of science in analytics and data science program are expected to have: